 …..
 “We value regional, cultural and structural differences and respect identity and individual choices.
 We emphasize the power of ‘together’ and the establishment of network lines that permanently connect people to the organisation.

-…..“We promote the research, exchange, and dissemination of ideas inspired by contemporary interdisciplinary and hybrid artistic practices across disciplines and cultures, in collaboration with a wide range of partners.”
+…..“We promote the research, exchange, and dissemination of ideas inspired by contemporary artistic practices across disciplines and cultures, in collaboration with a wide range of partners.”

-SEA Foundation has its home base in the city of Tilburg at number twenty-two Tivolistraat.
-At Gust van Dijk’s former shophouse in Tilburg’s Cultural Quarter.
-The four-story Amsterdam School style building is located in the city centre of a bustling town in the south of the Netherlands.
-The shophouse has been converted into an Artist in Residence, gallery-project space, plus a 4-star Bed and Breakfast.
-All this is set in a lush garden.
+SEA Foundation has its home base in the city of Tilburg a bustling town in the south of the Netherlands.
+An Artist in Residence, a gallery-project space, plus a 4-star Bed and Breakfast are housed in a four-story Amsterdam School style building.
+The house is comfortable, recently renovated and has a secluded lush garden.